HaojiaWu/CellScopes.jl/README.md

 ***i.
 STARmap***: https://github.com/HaojiaWu/CellScopes.jl/tree/main/docs/starmap_tutorial
 <br>

-In addition to these standalone CellScopes analyses, we also provide tutorials how CellScopes can interact with other popular tools such as Seurat, Scanpy and tools for gene imputations.
+In addition to these standalone CellScopes analyses, we also provide tutorials how CellScopes can interact with other popular tools such as Seurat, Scanpy and tools for gene imputation and spot deconvolution.
 <br>
 ***j.
 Conversion of Scanpy AnnData to CellScopes Objects***: https://github.com/HaojiaWu/CellScopes.jl/tree/main/docs/scanpy_conversion
 <br>